Where does your general contractor license travel?

-General Contractor license reciprocity by state
+General Contractor reciprocity

 Licensed in Alabama?
 Recognized by: